 eCommerce Business - Prepare for the New Year

-Can you believe it’s only 18 days until Christmas?
+Can you believe it’s nearly Christmas?
 Sorry, we didn’t mean to panic you.
 We can imagine exactly what you’re doing whilst reading this.
 You’re taking a well-earned break from your busy schedule in the lead-up to the festive period, correct?
 You’ve organised the Christmas party, your seasonal marketing campaign is well underway, and you’ve planned your upcoming work before you finish for the holiday.
 Have you noticed a pattern yet?
 Yes it’s wonderful that you and your business are so prepared this side of Yuletide, but how prepared are you for the New Year?
 We wouldn’t blame you if you’ve been so wrapped up in Christmas preparations that you haven’t even thought about it yet.
-With only 24 days now until New Year’s Eve, it’s certainly time to start thinking about how to kick 2019 off with a bang.
+With not long to go now until New Year’s Eve, it’s certainly time to start thinking about how to kick 2019 off with a bang.

 As an eCommerce business, you may have already taken what you consider to be the necessary steps in order to have a successful start to the New Year, but you may have forgotten some of the nitty-gritty things that can actually make a big difference.
 Again, we wouldn’t blame you.
 After all, there’s so much to remember when running a business, such as planning your yearly marketing calendar and making any changes to your product line and website.
 Therefore, you’re bound to forget something.
 Additionally, you may find that there are some requisite skills that neither you nor your team can fulfil.
 Nobody’s perfect, remember.